mendix/docs/content/refguide/text-box.md

 ### 2.1 Accessibility Section{#common}

-#### 2.1.1 Autocomplete ####
+#### 2.1.1 Autocomplete

-The autocomplete property specifies whether or not a text box should have autocomplete enabled.
+The autocomplete property specifies if a text box should have autocomplete enabled.
 The autocomplete attribute also improves the browser's ability to pre-populate fields with user-preferred values.
-For more information see [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/#input-purposes)
+For more information on how this helps you comply with accessibility guidelines, see the [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/#input-purposes)

 ### 2.2 Common Section{#common}